1. What is cybersecurity?

-All we want to see here is if the color drains from the person’s face.
-If they panic then we not only know they’re not a programmer (not necessarily bad), but that he’s afraid of programming (bad).
+Answer: All we want to see here is if the color drains from the person’s face.
+If they panic then we not only know they’re not a programmer (not necessarily bad) but that he’s afraid of programming (bad).
 I know it’s controversial, but I think that any high-level security person needs at least some programming skills.
 They don’t need to be a God at it, but they need to understand the concepts and at least be able to muddle through some scripting when required.

 46. What are the ways to gain personal achievement?

-Certain basic courses related to cybersecurity are best recommended for any professional irrespective of the job role.
+Answer: Certain basic courses related to cybersecurity are best recommended for any professional irrespective of the job role.
 A person need not be a cybersecurity specialist to hold the certification.
-Certain certifications are generic and deal with common and best practices one has to follow so as to keep safe from the cyber threats.
+Certain certifications are generic and deal with common and best practices one has to follow to keep safe from the cyber threats.

 To be simple and relevant, earning a security certification could be one of personal achievement.
-It validates your knowledge, skills and helps to be aware of your own surroundings and measures to protect from it.
+It validates your knowledge, skills and helps to be aware of your surroundings and measures to protect from it.

 47. HIDS vs NIDS and which one is better and why?